beginning of content

 9 to 18 year-olds 2½ serves a day

-Why should I eat milk, cheese and yoghurt?
+Why should I eat milk, cheese and yoghurt (or alternatives)?

-Some other plant-based alternatives to milk, such as nut or oat milks, have added calcium.
-However, they can lack vitamin B12 and enough protein.
-Check your child’s total diet with a doctor or qualified dietitian before using them.
+Check to make sure plant-based alternatives to milk, such as nut or oat milks, are fortified with added calcium and vitamin B12.
+Check your child's diet with a doctor or qualified dietitian before using plant-based milk alternatives, as they may be lower in protein and vitamins and not suitable for some people.

 Life stage Number of serves

-females over 51 years 4 serves a day
+Adult females aged 51 years or older 4 serves a day

-pregnant and breastfeeding people 2½ serves a day
+Pregnant and breastfeeding people 2½ to 4 serves a day, depending on age

 What oils and spreads should I use?

-You can eat small amounts of unsaturated oils and spreads.
+You should eat small amounts of unsaturated oils and spreads.
 These may be from:

 What about other foods?

-Foods that are not included in the 5 food groups are called ‘discretionary choices’ or ‘extras’.
-Some of these could be called junk foods.
-These foods and drinks often provide excess energy, saturated fat, sugar, or salt.
-They are often described as ‘energy-rich but nutrient-poor’.
-They also often replace healthier foods in the diet.
+Foods that are not included in the 5 food groups are called 'discretionary choices' or 'extras'.
+Some of these could be called 'junk foods'.

 Discretionary choices are not needed in a healthy diet.
-These foods include:
+These foods include savoury foods such as:

 Resources and support

-The Australian Dietary Guidelines have up-to-date information about the kinds of foods we need to eat for health and wellbeing.
+The Australian Dietary Guidelines give advice about the kinds of foods you need to eat for health and wellbeing.
+The Eat for Health website has health calculators, brochures and posters on healthy eating.

 Check your symptoms Find a health service